BLCM/bl3mods/Aaron0000/Balands/README.md

 -----
 Updated to include Unofficial Community Patch version 1.0.1.

-Added the newest version of Apoclyptech's Red Text Explainer.
+Added the newest version of Apocalyptech's Red Text Explainer.

 Fixed an issue with the Kill-o'-the-Wisp where the ammo cost was connected to the damage table instead of the actual damage attribute.
 Increased the Wisp's damage by 25% and fixed the Wisp's ammo cost to be 3.